 - Schedule utilities and service providers for your new home and schedule services for the day or week you move in (internet, cable, etc…)

 - Pack up all non-essential items (yes, that includes the acoustic guitar you haven’t played in a year)

 3 Weeks Before Moving Day

-- Create checklist of everything you will need before you move.
+- Create a checklist of everything you will need before you move.
 Pack everything else.

 - Tell your friends and family of the moving date and see if you can trick….errr get them into helping you move (free pizza and craft beer usually work).

 - Buy any appliances and schedule them to be delivered after your move-in date (don’t do it on your possession or move-in day.
 It’s already a crazy time, and having to be somewhere from 8 until 5 is no way to be that day).